Guide

 US Artificial Intelligence Research, Innovation, and Accountability Act (S. 3312)

 The Artificial Intelligence Research, Innovation, and Accountability Act of 2024 (S. 3312) seeks to establish a federal regulatory framework for AI systems in the United States.
-This proposed legislation introduces new compliance requirements for generative AI, high-impact systems, and critical-impact systems to enhance transparency, accountability, and risk management.
 Although not yet enacted, it signals a growing push for structured AI governance across industries.

 Risk Classification and Governance

-• Compliance with Testing, Evaluation, Validation, and Verification (TEVV) standards is mandatory.
+• Critical-Impact AI Systems: Includes applications in biometric surveillance, critical infrastructure, and criminal justice.
+Compliance with Testing, Evaluation, Validation, and Verification (TEVV) standards is mandatory.

 Transparency Obligations

-• Developers and deployers may need to disclose training data sources, methodologies, and known system limitations.
+Generative AI platforms must label AI-generated content.
+High-Impact and Critical-Impact AI may need to disclose training data sources, methodologies, and known system limitations.

 Enforcement and Penalties